JosephOConnell/news-blog/README.md

 | If Signed Out: Comment | Click into the comment form | No comment form available | Pass |
 | Social Links | Click the links | Brings you to the relenvent social media site | Pass |

-My user stories can be seen here on [GitHub](https://github.com/users/JosephOConnell/projects/3)

 ### Validator Testing